 - Search for Facebook and click on its logo to open the Facebook setup page.

-- On the Integration tab click inside the Facebook App ID box and paste.
+- On the Integration tab activate the partner, click inside the Facebook App ID box and paste.

 Toggle Enable Retargeting to ON and set the duration of the Re-Engagement Window (the period when the user's in-app events are attributed to the retargeting media source).
 You can set the value in days (1-90), hours (up to 23), or even lifetime:

-We recommend the Click-Through Attribution Lookback window matches with Facebook's 1,7 or 28 days window
+We recommend the Click-Through Attribution Lookback window remains set to 28 days to match with Facebook:

-- We recommend the View-Through Attribution Lookback window matches with Facebook's 1,7 or 28 days window
+- We recommend the View-Through Attribution Lookback window remains set to 1 day, again, to match with Facebook:

 - Press Save & Close.

 Congratulations!
 You have completed basic tracking for Facebook mobile campaigns with AppsFlyer!